MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.6.0/context-persistence.md

 ## Creating, selecting, renaming, and removing contexts

 To create a context, you must be logged in to Azure.
-The `Add-AzureRmAccount` cmdlet (or its alias, `Login-AzureRmAccount`) sets the default context used by subsequent Azure PowerShell cmdlets, and allows you to access any tenants or subscriptions allowed by your login credentials.
+The `Connect-AzureRmAccount` cmdlet (or its alias, `Login-AzureRmAccount`) sets the default context used by subsequent Azure PowerShell cmdlets, and allows you to access any tenants or subscriptions allowed by your login credentials.